 What is fixed point calibration in temperature?

-A fixed point is a reproducible physical event that has a defined temperature value assigned on the ITS90.
+Firstly, a fixed point is a reproducible physical event that has a defined temperature value assigned on the ITS90.
 An example of a conventional fixed point used in temperature calibrations is the freezing point of a pure metal such as Tin.

 Tin, for example, freezes (goes through the transition from a liquid to a solid) at 231.928 °C